-The organization has a code of conduct or good practices for guests' visits to places and buildings belonging to the destination's historical and cultural heritage in order to avoid negative impacts and maximize the tour experience of these visits.
+The organization has a locally agreed code of conduct or good practices for guests' visits to indigenous communities and culturally or historically sensitive sites in order to avoid negative impacts and maximize the tour experience of these visits.

 3.2.3.
 Conservation of Biodiversity and Landscape